omarsar/omarsar.github.io/_posts/2016-06-15-the-youth-club-la-juventud.md

 author: billy_rick
 modified: 2016-08-28
 comments: true
-excerpt: "The youth club - La Juventud :speech_balloon: :soccer:"
+excerpt: "The youth club - La Juventud"
 tags: []
+image:
+  thumb: futsal/1.jpg
+  feature: futsal/1.jpg
 ---

 Back when I was home, in Belize, I used to be involved with a lot of community work.
 One of my long-term projects was the making of a Futsal team made up of young kids who didn't have as much opportunities as the rest.
 So I started a search in my village, gathered a few of them, and started to teach them about the sport of Futsal.
 New to the sport, I also felt extremely challenged about training and leading a bunch of random kids.
 Nevertheless, I embarked on this journey with the help of my dear wife and my younger brothers.
 After our first tournament, where we surprisingly clinched a third place in a very tough competition, I received great news that I was coming to Taiwan to undertake a master's degree in Computer Science.
 For the kids, it was devastating -- the news that I would be leaving them as their head coach.
 For me, it was a sad moment as I had developed a special bond with these kids.